b-lukaszuk/golang_luzne_zadanka/book3/ch04/README.md

 The snippets/programs written at a whim, sometimes modified, and used for educational purposes.

 # Lesson 04.
-Variable Scope.
+Variable Scope

 ## Task 1